gvwilson/sensibleadventures/bookster/bookster.md

 here."

-"But leaving it…"  The bookster pursed his lips like chef tasting an apprentice's first omelette.
+"But leaving it…"  The bookster pursed his lips like chef tasting an apprentice's first omelette and finding it lacking in salt.
 "You make it easy for others to follow you."

 The thief made an exasperated noise in the back of his throat.
 "You're never happy, are you?"